My Home Page with Links to My Other

 deaths.

-Sagan argues that humans do not learn
+Sagan argues that humans learn

 dangerous: "the resourcefulness with which committed individuals and